This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 Exponents

 Exponents, however, will be stored as 8-bit binary (integer) numbers.
-That format simplifies the kinds of operations that need to be done with them – exponents are never addressed as individual digits and are always used as integer numbers, so keeping them in a multi-digit BCD format would make their handling unnecessarily more complicated.
+That format simplifies the operations that must be done with them – exponents are never addressed as individual digits.
+They are always used as integer numbers, so keeping them in a multi-digit BCD format would make their handling unnecessarily more complicated.
 Moreover, we will add a bias value of 128 to it.
 That will “move” their range to positive integers and simplify their comparisons.

-Most calculators use a two-digit exponent, from -99 to +99, so we will limit ours to that range, too.
-As they get internally converted to 8 binary bits, they will “lose” values in the ranges [0-28] and [228-255] and that is ok.
+Most calculators use a two-digit exponent, from -99 to +99, so we will also limit ours to that range.
+As they get internally converted to 8 binary bits, they will “lose” values in the ranges [0-28] and [228-255], and that is okay.
 (Maybe we could allow intermediate results to extend into those ranges.)
-Since exponents are always whole numbers (integers), we are not losing any precision when we convert them from a format of the two-digit input buffer to integers, and back when we need to display their values.
+Since exponents are always whole numbers (integers), we do not lose any precision when we convert them from a format of the two-digit input buffer to integers and back when we need to display their values.
 The process of such a 2-digit conversion is quite simple either way.

 Input parsing

-The deployed heuristic should be able to process any reasonably well-formatted number which a user might have typed in and produce a mantissa and exponent pair.
-Since the mantissa is stored in BCD format, a separate mantissa sign bit should also be extracted and stored.
+The calculator should be able to process any key that constitutes a number that a user might have typed in and produce a mantissa and exponent pair.
+Since the numbers are internally stored in BCD format, a separate mantissa sign bit should also be extracted and stored.

-The input parser will have to normalize all input numbers.
-In this implementation, a normalized BCD register contains left-aligned digits, with an implied decimal point after the first digit.
-That decimal point is shifted by the value of the exponent.
+The input parser has to normalize all input numbers.
+In this implementation, a normalized BCD register contains left-aligned digits with an implied decimal point after the first digit.

-All internal operations will be performed on such normalized values stored in registers.
+All internal operations will be performed on such normalized values that are stored in internal registers.

 Having specified the internal number representation, we can now tackle the four basic algorithms.